Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 The Nazi Regime

-Adolf Hitler moved to Germany in 1913 where he served in the German army during World War II before he became heavily involved in German politics.
+Adolf Hitler moved to Germany in 1913 where he served in the German army during World War I before becoming heavily involved in German politics.
 He was appointed as the Chancellor of Germany from 1933 to 1945.
 However, when the German president Hindenburg died in 1934, Hitler forcefully became the German supreme leader (Führer).

 As the brutal leader, he had four main ideas that played against the opposers.
 These are German-Nationalism, anti-Semitism, anti-Capitalism, and anti-Marxism.
 These ideas were based on a set of racial scientific principles of “Social Darwinism”.
 Besides, the Nazi ideology ranked the society in the purity of blood and established a hierarchy where those at the top were the purest while other races like Jews were placed at the bottom as the least relevant.